 Cultivating your own maverick spirit

 Blessed with the gift of an artist’s eye, Fred Krakowiak has been inspired to capture wildlife by his awareness that one day his photography, artwork and stories may be all that remain of the world’s majestic creatures.
-Described as a “feast for the eyes” by the Virginia Quarterly Review, Krakowiak's book, Africa: An Artist’s Safari was the recipient of the prestigious 2008 Ben Franklin Award for large format cover design.
+The Virginia Quarterly Review described Krakowiak's book, Africa: An Artist’s Safari as a "feast for the eyes."
+The book received the prestigious 2008 Ben Franklin Award for large format cover design.

 At 10 a.m., Monday, Jan.
 10, Krakowiak will share his travel experiences and ideas on how to improve our own photos.
-Krakowiak’s presentation will give you the passion and the knowledge to be successful.
+Krakowiak’s presentation will give you the knowledge to be successful.

 Krakowiak is recognized as a leading wildlife artist and photographer as well as a safari expert.
 His artwork is commissioned internationally by both private and corporate collectors.
 He creates vibrant paintings and sculptures of wildlife from Africa and the world by capturing them in motion from his encounters in nature.